-Gil Walker is in his first season at Presbyterian, joining the program in August 2017.
+Gil Walker is beginning his second season at Presbyterian after joining the program in August 2017.

 Walker comes to PC after spending two seasons as the volunteer assistant coach at his alma mater, Samford University.
 There he worked primarily with hitters and catchers, while also working with pitchers on arm strength development and recovery.
 The Bulldogs saw seven players sign professional contracts and seven earn All-Conference honors in Walker’s two seasons with the program.